lordmauve/pgzero/doc/builtins.rst

         parameter.
 If ``image`` is a ``str`` then the named image will be loaded from the ``images/`` directory.

-    .. method:: draw.line(start, end, (r, g, b))
+    .. method:: draw.line(start, end, (r, g, b), width=1)

-        Draw a line from start to end.
+        Draw a line from start to end with a certain line width.

-    .. method:: draw.circle(pos, radius, (r, g, b))
+    .. method:: draw.circle(pos, radius, (r, g, b), width=1)

-        Draw the outline of a circle.
+        Draw the outline of a circle with a certain line width.

     .. method:: draw.filled_circle(pos, radius, (r, g, b))

         Draw a filled circle.

-    .. method:: draw.rect(rect, (r, g, b))
+    .. method:: draw.rect(rect, (r, g, b), width=1)

-        Draw the outline of a rectangle.
+        Draw the outline of a rectangle with a certain line width.

         Takes a :ref:`Rect <rect>`.